-The system power supply must be buffered to bridge power outages.
+The system power supply and, if necessary, the field supply must be buffered to bridge power outages.

 As the power demand depends on the respective node configuration, buffering is not implemented internally.

 To achieve power outages of 1 ms to 10 ms according to IEC61131-2, determine the buffering appropriate for your node configuration and structure it as an external circuit.